tiviluson/Client_Server_Chat/README.md

 The second part is to implement a chat application.

 ## Goal
+- Display the address and hostname of a webpage.
 - Simulate a simple chat application via the socket on one local host.
 - Many clients can send text messages to each other if they are on the same port.